Skip to main content

 What this prevents

-Slots prevent feature code from learning too much about other feature code.
+Slots prevent feature code from importing another feature’s private code.
 That matters because private details change.
-Public doors should stay steady.
+Public slot names should stay steady.